UAK-35/laravel-response-compression/README.md

 # Laravel Response Optimizer

-Enhance your Laravel application's performance by optimizing HTTP responses with middleware for ETags, compression, and cache control.
+Boost your Laravel application's performance by optimizing HTTP responses with middleware for compression and HTML minification.

-## Introduction

-Laravel Response Optimizer is a powerful package that leverages middleware to improve the delivery and efficiency of your application's HTTP responses.
-By implementing key optimizations like ETags, compression, and cache control headers, it reduces bandwidth usage and improves the client-side experience.

-### Key Features
+## Key Features

--   **ETags**: Enables efficient caching and validation of responses.
--   **Compression**: Reduces the size of response payloads using Gzip or Brotli compression.
+**Compression**: Shrink response payloads using Gzip or Brotli compression.
--   **Cache Control**: Adds headers to manage response caching effectively.
+**HTML Minification**: Reduce the size of HTML responses by eliminating unnecessary whitespace and formatting.

 These optimizations work seamlessly with your existing Laravel application, requiring minimal setup.